When Is the Best Time

 - Insect repellent or you may get eaten up after rainfall

 - Either rain poncho or clothes to change - You'll definitely get soaked!
-If you plan to do a boat trip wear already your swimsuit for the boat tour and carry a towel
+If you plan to make a boat trip, wear already your swimsuit and flip flops for the boat tour and carry a towel

 Iguazu Falls National Park Facts